-I have worked privately since 2010 and recently moved to Nottingham Road.
+I have worked privately since 2010 and moved to Nottingham Road 2 years ago.
 I have a dedicated building there which is separate from the main clinic and has its own entrance and disabled toilet facilities.
 There is access for wheelchair users and is on the ground floor.
 There is free and plentiful parking within the clinic grounds and is on a regular and main bus route.

 I am pleased to announce that Jenny Quin-Smith has joined my practice and will be offering reflexology and massage